 At present, we cater for students with an average class size of 10-12 students to 1 teacher.
 The younger classes have assistance which support the teachers in ensuring the children are catered for, this enables students of all abilities to get personal and tailored learning.

 Students will be tested at the end of each term, allowing the teachers to gauge progress.

 At the end of each school year the students will sit end of year assessment to review their progress so as to allow the Teachers to assess progress of the students/classes.

 The School Rules

-Strict School Rules are applied.
+Parents, teachers and students must observe the code of conduct for successful digital learning.
 Students are required to show respect to the School, Teachers, Governors, property etc. Specific conduct is required and unacceptable behaviour will not be tolerated.

 We ensure that all the children are aware of the significance of each major festival eg. Navratri, Diwali, and Christmas to name a few.
-This is achieved by each class taking it in turn to present them in assembly after the Gujarati Prathana.

 To further develop the Gujarati culture we organize several cultural events and fun days throughout the year.
 Plays, separate events are also organized to encourage children to participate in festivities.